anirudhsingla8/react-todo-app/README.md

   - Installs all dependencies including devDependencies for building
   - Copies the built files to Nginx's web directory

+- `Dockerfile.fullstack`: Configuration for the fullstack development environment
+  - Builds both frontend and backend applications in a single container
+  - Runs the NestJS server which serves both API endpoints and frontend files
+  - Useful for testing the complete application in a single container

 - `docker-compose.yml`: Orchestrates the Docker containers
-  - Defines separate services for development and production environments
+  - Defines separate services for frontend, backend, and production environments
-  - Uses profiles to allow running either environment independently
+  - Uses profiles to allow running different combinations of services
   - Maps container ports to host ports for easy access
   - Mounts volumes in development for hot reloading